My favorite part of Super Bowl Sunday is the food. I love preparing healthy gluten free Super Bowl snacks for my boys and all of their friends.

 - Cool cake completely

-- Once cooled, crumble ½ of cake into a big bowl, making sure there are no large pieces
+- Once cooled, crumble ½ of cake into a large bowl, making sure there are no large pieces

-- Mix raspberry fruit spread into crumbled cake, use back of a large metal spoon to combine
+- Mix raspberry fruit spread into crumbled cake, use back of a large wooden spoon to combine

 - Mixture will be moist enough to roll into 1-inch balls and still hold a round shape